Tips, FAQ and Furniture Practicalities for the Active Learning Spaces at the Science Park

 Use rooster.uva.nl to check the availability and maximum capacity of the rooms.
 On rooster.uva.nl, make sure your page is set on ‘roosterweergave’ at the top right.
 You can then search for the room of your choice via ‘rooster toevoegen’.
 Also make sure you’ve selected the correct period (p.a.
 2025/2026).

-find out which room suits my teaching methods best
+Find out which room suits my teaching methods best?

 The Active Learning Spaces all have their own style, and therefore they differ in the features they offer.
 You can find an overview on the Rooms, Features and Furniture-page.

-prepare for teaching in an Active Learning Space
+Prepare for teaching in an Active Learning Space?

 It helps to consider beforehand how the space can support your teaching.
 Decide for example on group size, a furniture set-up that fits with your plans, or how you want students to use options such as whiteboards and/or group screens.
 You can find some ideas and suggestions for that in the next section.